Cotton & Woven Cotton Rugs

 How do I choose the right sized cotton rug for my home?

 All of our cotton rugs have their dimensions listed on our website for your convenience.
-We recommend carefully measuring your room and furniture to assess the correct size rug for your space.
+We recommend carefully measuring your room and furniture to assess the correct size rug for your area.
 Here are a few tips to help you select the correct sized cotton rug:

 Under coffee table rugs — when placing a rug under a coffee table, all four legs should comfortably fit on the rug with a comfortable border of at least 15cm around all edges.
 Bear in mind that the rug’s pattern may be obscured by the table when choosing your cotton rug.